 What are the causes of a femur fracture?

-The most common cause of femur fractures are high-impact car accidents or motorbike collisions.
+The most common cause of femur fractures is high-impact car accidents or motorbike collisions.
 Other common causes include:

 - Falling from a height